Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: An Illustrative Application to the ORCHID clinical trial

-In this data example, we leverage the ORCHID trial data by incorporating the primary ordinal outcome measured at 14 days post-randomization, as well as secondary ordinal outcomes assessed at 7 and 28 days.
-These outcomes (with $L=7$ ordinal categories) provide a nuanced view of patient clinical status during a month.
-We include a comprehensive set of baseline covariates to adjust for potential prognostic factors, including body mass index, ICU status at baseline, standardized age, race, sex, baseline oxygen saturation, respiratory rate, and the Glasgow Coma Scale component of the SOFA score.
+In this data example, we leverage our win statistics framework to analyze the ordinal clinical status outcomes measured at 7, 14, and 28 days after randomization, with the 14-day outcome corresponding to the primary outcome in the original ORCHID trial analysis.
+We adjust for a comprehensive set of potential prognostic factors, including body mass index, ICU status at baseline, standardized age, race, sex, baseline oxygen saturation, respiratory rate, and the Glasgow Coma Scale component of the SOFA score.
 These covariates are adjusted for as linear terms in the logistic propensity score model for IPW and OW estimators.
 Moreover, for augmented weighting estimators, we also adjust for the same set of covariates as linear terms in the ordinal logistic outcome model $\mu(\cdot,\cdot;\alpha)$.
 To quantify the treatment effect of hydroxychloroquine compared to placebo, we estimate the WR and WD with the five different methods (UNADJ, IPW, OW, AIPW and AOW).
-The point estimate, standard error (SE) calculated by corresponding closed-form variance estimation (\eqref{var_unadj}, \eqref{var_ipw}, \eqref{var_ow}, \eqref{var_aipw} and \eqref{var_aow}, respectively) as well as the 95\% confidence intervals are summarized in Table \ref{tab:analysis1}.
-In addition, to measuring the finite-sample variance reduction from weighting and augmented weighting estimators (compared to the unadjusted estimator) through covariate adjustment, we compute the proportion of variance reduction compared to the unadjusted estimator (PVR), defined as where $\text{Estimator} \in\{\text{IPW, OW, AIPW, AOW}\}$.
+The point estimate, standard error (SE) calculated by corresponding closed-form variance estimation (\eqref{var_unadj}, (A.8), (A.9), (A.13) and (A.14) in Web Appendix, respectively) as well as the 95\% confidence intervals are summarized in Table \ref{tab:analysis1}.
+In addition, to measure the finite-sample variance reduction from weighting and augmented weighting estimators (compared to the unadjusted estimator) through covariate adjustment, we compute the proportion of variance reduction compared to the unadjusted estimator (PVR), defined as $\text{PVR}={(\text{SE}^2_{\text{UNADJ}}-\text{SE}^2_{\text{Estimator}})}/{\text{SE}^2_{\text{UNADJ}}}\times 100\%$, where $\text{Estimator} \in\{\text{IPW, OW, AIPW, AOW}\}$.